7 Days Machame Route Kilimanjaro Trek

 7 Days Machame Route Trek Overview

-• Gradual Ascent: The 7-day itinerary gives your body ample time to adjust to the high altitudes, significantly increasing your chances of reaching the summit.
+The route’s gradual ascent profile allows your body more time to adjust to the altitude, which significantly increases your chances of a successful summit.

 Day 1: Machame Gate to Machame Camp